-3.1 Data set
+3.1 Data Set

 In this research we have adopted the European Commission's SME definition.
-The sample of SMEs considered in our study has been extracted from AMADEUS database13 and includes 5,000 companies from six Central and Eastern European (CEE) countries.14 Specifically, we have selected companies that meet the following criteria: (i) an annual growth rate in revenues (or assets) of at least 10 per cent averaged over the sample period (2001 - 2005); (ii) number of employees not less than 10, that is, micro enterprises are excluded from the sample; (iii) at least 5 years of existence as a business entity, (iv) positive net worth and/or positive net income in at least 3 years of the observation period; and (v) not included in a bankruptcy process.
-The information obtained was carefully screened, refined and cases with errors in the accounting data or missing values for some of the variables over the sample period were eliminated.
-Thus, the dataset has been restricted to the observations that embody all the essential variables available, and to those variables that have a complete record over the period of examination.
-As a result, the definitive number of firms that makes up our sample amounts to 560 for which we have full accounting data over the period 2001 - 2005, resulting in 2,800 observations of balanced panel data.
+The sample of SMEs considered in our study has been extracted from AMADEUS database9 and includes 5,000 companies from six Central and Eastern European (CEE) countries10.
+Specifically, we have selected companies that meet the following criteria: (i) an annual growth rate in revenues (or assets) of at least 10 percent averaged over the sample period (2001 - 2005); (ii) number of employees not less than 10, that is, micro enterprises are excluded from the sample; (iii) at least 5 years of existence as a business entity, (iv) positive net worth and/or positive net income in at least 3 years of the observation period; and (v) not included in a bankruptcy process.
+The information obtained was carefully screened, refined and cases with errors in the accounting data or missing values for some of the variables in the model, were eliminated.
+Thus, the dataset has been restricted to the observations that embody all the essential variables available, and to those variables that have a complete record for the period of examination.
+As a result, the definitive number of firms that makes up our sample amounts to 560 for which we have full accounting data over the period 2001 - 2005, resulting in 2,800 observations balanced panel data.

 Geographical distribution of sample firms by age, size and sector is shown in Table 1.
-The data show that 11.3 per cent of all firms in the sample are small enterprises and 88.8 per cent are medium enterprises.
-The largest share of small enterprises is observed in Croatia (39 out of 63), while medium sized firms prevail in the Czech Republic (337 out of 497).
-With regard to the age structure of our sample, we observe that nearly 15 per cent of all SMEs are younger enterprises (with 5 to 10 years of existence), while 10.7 per cent can be classified as older firms (with more than 20 years of existence).
+The data shows that 11.3 percent of all firms in the sample are small enterprises and 88.8 per cent are medium enterprises.
+The largest share of small enterprises is observed in Croatia (39 out of 63) while medium sized firms prevail in the Czech Republic (337 out of 497).
+In regard to the age structure of our sample, we observe that nearly 15 percent of all SMEs are younger enterprises (with 5 to 10 years of existence), while 10.7 percent can be classified as older firms (with more than 20 years of existence).
 The average number of years of existence for the whole sample is 16.
 It is worth noting that the selected firms are representative of SMEs from different transition economies and their economic sectors.
-As can be observed, manufacturing, wholesale and retail trade, and construction prevail over other industries (40.5 per cent, 21.6 per cent and 9.6 per cent, respectively), whereas companies from services sector such as financial intermediation and hotels and restaurants, account for less than 1 per cent of the whole sample of small and medium firms.
-If we refer to the geographical location of the selected firms that match the criteria listed above, the data in Table 1 show that 63.8 per cent of all firms are located in Czech Republic, followed by Croatia (26.6 per cent) and Bulgaria (4.5 per cent), and only 0.5 per cent in Serbia.
+As the data in Table 1 show, manufacturing, wholesale and retail trade, and construction, prevail over other industries (40.5 percent, 21.6 percent and 9.6 percent, respectively), whereas companies from services sector such as financial intermediation and hotels and restaurants, account for less than 1 per cent of the whole sample of small and medium firms.
+If we refer to the geographical location of the selected firms that match the criteria listed above, the data in Table 1 show that 63.8 per cent of all firms are located in Czech Republic, followed by Croatia (26.6 percent) and Bulgaria (4.5 percent), and only 0.5 percent - in Serbia.
+Thus, a selection bias problem may exist in our panel data set.11